Express an interest

 The minimum entry requirements to the Graduate Diploma in Digital and Data Strategy in Financial Services are as follows:

-• Relevant Honours degree (min.
+• An honours degree (min.
 2.2 L8 NFQ).

 • Applicants who do not hold a primary degree but have relevant work experience at a middle or senior management level are eligible to apply and will be considered on a case-by-case basis.